 By design, our cryogenic deflashing and cryogenic metal treatment services deliver the intended results without risking damage to the parts themselves.

-Using Cryogenic Treatment in Addition to Heat Treatment
+Using Cryo Treatment in Addition to Heat Treatment

 Cryogenic metal treatment and heat treatment are two ends of the metal treatment spectrum.
 While heat treatment can improve the strength of the metal and make changes to the metal’s structure, it can still leave imperfections.